Appearance

 Semaphore

 In the previous discussions, we covered various lock implementations.
-The primary purpose of a lock is to protect a limited resource, ensuring that at any given time only one thread can access it (ReentrantLock
+The primary purpose of a lock is to protect a limited resource, ensuring that at any given time only one thread can access it (ReentrantLock), or only one thread can write to it (ReadWriteLock).

 There is another scenario where a limited resource must ensure that no more than N threads can access it simultaneously.
 For example, limiting the number of database connections to 100 at any given time or allowing a maximum of 10 users to download simultaneously.